MitsukiUsui/blastadmin/README.md

 # blastadmin

-blastadmin is a command wrapper which enables users to run multiple similarity search software in the same interface.
+blastadmin is a command wrapper which enables users to run multiple similarity search software in a same interface.

 ## For Who?
 * For those who are overwhelmed with thousands of similarity search commands which are slightly different each other.
-    -> blastadmin provides you a **simplified wrapped interface!**
+    -> blastadmin provides you a **simple wrapped interface!**
 * For those who are tired of remembering and specifying long filepath to the database every time you run a search.
-    -> blastadmin enables you to **specify database by a unique identifier you assign**, such as "nr"!
+    -> blastadmin enables you to specify database by a **unique identifier you assign**, such as "nr"!
 * For those who don't want to pay attention to avoiding a search with the same query-database pair, in order not to waste computer resources.
-    -> **blastadmin keeps track of the search history** and run a search only when needed!
+    -> blastadmin keeps track of the **search history** and runs a search only when needed!

 ## Installation
 ### Requirements